With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 Paying the Karen long neck tribe a visit

 The Karen women are famous for their incredibly long necks.
 Several tours in town advertise visits to this minority.
-I haven’t been, but the impression I have is that most of them are nothing more than a circus, with people on display for the sake of money.
+I haven’t been, but my impression is that most tours treat the minority as if in a circus, with people on display for the sake of money.
 Sure, they do need a source of income but I’d much prefer it is the experience became meaningful rather than a mere display of faces.

-Until visits to this minority are run in an ethical manner that is set to protecting its members rather than making them a circus kind of attraction, I strongly advise to stay away from it.
+Until visits to this minority are run in an ethical manner that is set to protecting its members, I advise to stay away from it.

 Thailand has often been criticized for allowing animal abuse to promote its tourism industry.
-Activities such as sedating tigers for tourists to take photos with the animals, and tourists riding elephants are common in the country’s tourism industry.
+Activities such as sedating tigers for tourists to take photos with the animals, and tourists riding elephants are common.

 Chances are that as you walk along the streets of Chiang Mai, tuk tuk drivers will call you offering to take you to Tiger Kingdom.
 Supposed to be a sanctuary for tigers, these are actually not treated humanely!
-Don’t go – you shouldn’t take part in any activity that will be contributing to animal cruelty.
+Don’t go – don’t take part in animal cruelty.

 Where to stay in Chiang Mai